tylerhiggins/project4-cs460/issues.md

 # TODO #
-- [8] Update to use the cwd instead of /testdir
 - [18] the canCopy check in recursiveRestore needs to be moved to the thread, right now it is in the main thread.
-See the sample output.
+See the sample output in the PDF. a ### TODO is appended to the output
-- [19] Multiple threads restore the same file
+- [19] error, Multiple threads restore the same file

-## Tests ##
-- [t1] Test files without read permission
-- [t2] Test backing up large files, csv, and image files
-- [t3] Test empty files
+- [20] Make sure hidden files (such as .hidden.txt) get copied and restored
+- [21] error, files with no permissions (chmod 000 file.txt) exit the program early

 # Issues In Progress #